NourheneLdh/Project/home.md

 **Step 1: Requesting AS-REP Hashes**

-First, I prepared a file called `users.txt` containing a list of usernames I wanted to test from Active Directory.
+First, I prepared a file called `users.txt` containing a list of usernames.
 Then, I used the `GetNPUsers.py` script from the Impacket toolkit to extract Kerberos AS-REP hashes from the Domain Controller:
 ```bash
 impacket-GetNPUsers cyberlabs.local/ -usersfile users.txt -request -dc-ip 192.168.1.233
 ```